Juliana of the Netherlands Biography

 Born In: The Hague, Netherlands

-Juliana Louise Emma Marie Wilhelmina, popularly known as Queen Juliana, was the Queen of the Netherlands from 1948 till her abdication in 1980.
-Born in Noordeinde Palace, The Hague, the Netherlands, Juliana was the only child of Queen Wilhelmina and Prince Henry of Mecklenburg-Schwerin.
-She initially got a private education and later went to University of Leiden to study international law.
-During the Second World War, Juliana took refuge in Ottawa due to the German invasion of the Netherlands.
-Later, after her return to the Netherlands in 1945, Juliana acted as the regent during her mother Wilhelmina’s illness.
-She was inaugurated as the queen on 6th September 1948, after the abdication of her mother two days earlier.
-She remained the queen till 1980, when she abdicated in favor of her eldest daughter, Beatrix.
-Throughout her reign, she kindled controversy over several issues such as employing a faith healer to tend to her daughter Christina who had been almost fully blind.
-The marriage of her daughter Princess Irene to the Catholic Prince Carlos Hugo of Bourbon, Duke of Parma, earned her the ire of her Protestant citizens.
-The queen passed away in 2004, at the age of 94.
-She was the longest-lived former reigning monarch, not just in the Netherlands, but across the world.
+Juliana Louise Emma Marie Wilhelmina, popularly known as Queen Juliana, was Queen of the Netherlands from 1948, until her abdication in 1980.
+Born at Noordeinde Palace in The Hague, Netherlands, Juliana was the only child of Queen Wilhelmina and Prince Henry of Mecklenburg-Schwerin.
+She initially received a private education and later attended the University of Leiden to study international law.
+During the Second World War, Juliana took refuge in Ottawa, Canada, due to the German invasion of the Netherlands.
+After returning to the Netherlands in 1945, she acted as regent during her mother Wilhelmina’s illness.
+She was inaugurated as queen on September 6, 1948, following her mother’s abdication two days earlier.
+Throughout her reign, Juliana faced controversy over several issues, such as employing a faith healer for her daughter Christina, who was born nearly blind.
+The marriage of her daughter Princess Irene to the Catholic Prince Carlos Hugo of Bourbon-Parma also sparked discontent among her Protestant subjects.
+Juliana abdicated in 1980, in favor of her eldest daughter, Beatrix.
+She passed away in 2004, at the age of 94, becoming one of the longest-lived former reigning monarchs in history.

 Quick Facts